MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Click 'OK'.

-1. Click 'Apply' on the bottom right of the policy's window—this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.
+1. Click 'Apply' on the bottom right of the policy's window-this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.

 1. To complete the coverage of all future and existing printers, open the **Prevent installation of devices using drivers that match these device setup classes** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed' and click 'OK'

-1. Open the **Apply layered order of evaluation for Allow and Prevent device installation policies across all device match criteria** policy and enable it—this policy will enable you to override the wide coverage of the 'Prevent' policy with a specific device.
+1. Open the **Apply layered order of evaluation for Allow and Prevent device installation policies across all device match criteria** policy and enable it-this policy will enable you to override the wide coverage of the 'Prevent' policy with a specific device.

     :::image type="content" alt-text="Screenshot of Local Group Policy Editor that shows the policies under Device Installation Restrictions and the policy named in this step." source="images/device-installation-apply-layered_policy-1.png" lightbox="images/device-installation-apply-layered_policy-1.png":::